apache/beam/learning/prompts/code-generation/03_io_bigquery.md

     logging.getLogger().setLevel(logging.INFO)
     read_table()
 ```
-ReadFromBigQuery transform also supports reading from a BigQuery query.
-The following python code reads data from a BigQuery query.
+`ReadFromBigQuery` transform also supports reading from a BigQuery query.
+The following Python code reads data from a BigQuery using SQL query.
 The query is provided as a command line argument `query`.
 The data is logged to the console:

 ```python
 with beam.Pipeline(options=options) as p: